 3D Print of The Sentinel concept by Helene Leroux

-A while back, my friends Adam and Nate were directing a short called The Sentinel and I was in charge of modeling the rock golem.
+A while back, my friends Adam and Nate were directing a short called The Sentinel and I was in charge of modeling the environments and bits of the rock golem.
 It was a really fun project and two years later, would happen to be a perfect thing to make with my Form2.

 The Form2's print volume is too small for the entire figure to be printed at once so I had to break it into separate pieces.
 It can be difficult to imagine how big the final piece will be, so I like to use photoshop to scale a render to the exact size of the piece on my screen.
 This guy was 25cm tall so my 5k iMac finally made good use of its display.
 Then with my brightness all the way up, I carefully trace the figure on a piece of paper so I can have a 1:1 scale drawing for reference.
 Using that, I broke the figure into five pieces.
 Some smaller pieces were printed in the same run, but the base had to be printed by itself and it took over 2 days!
 Happy the power didn't go out!
 All together it took over 100 hours.
 After the prints were all cleaned and ready for a spray coat of primer, I glued everything together using a 2 part epoxy.